CPU cache: Example: the K8

 branch prediction, with tables that help predict whether branches are taken and other tables which predict the targets of branches and jumps.
 Some of this information is associated with instructions, in both the level 1 instruction cache and the unified secondary cache.

 The K8 uses an interesting trick to store prediction information with instructions in the secondary cache.
 Lines in the secondary cache are protected from accidental data corruption (e.g. by an alpha particle strike) by either ECC or parity, depending on whether those lines were evicted from the data or instruction primary caches.
 Since the parity code takes fewer bits than the ECC code, lines from the instruction cache have a few spare bits.
 These bits are used to cache branch prediction information associated with those instructions.
 The net result is that the branch predictor has a larger effective history table, and so has better accuracy.

 More hierarchies

-Other processors have other kinds of predictors (e.g., the store-to-load bypass predictor in the DEC Alpha 21264), and various specialized predictors are likely to flourish in future processors.
+Other processors have other kinds of predictors (e.g., the store-to-load bypass predictor in the DEC Alpha 21264).

 These predictors are caches in that they store information that is costly to compute.
 Some of the terminology used when discussing predictors is the same as that for caches (one speaks of a hit in a branch predictor), but predictors are not generally thought of as part of the cache hierarchy.

 The K8 keeps the instruction and data caches coherent in hardware, which means that a store into an instruction closely following the store instruction will change that following instruction.
 Other processors, like those in the Alpha and MIPS family, have relied on software to keep the instruction cache coherent.
 Stores are not guaranteed to show up in the instruction stream until a program calls an operating system facility to ensure coherency.